-Baseline: Fannie Mae has never facilitated the collection of consumer rental payment information as part of its multifamily manufactured home community business.
+Baseline: Prior to 2022, Fannie Mae had never facilitated the collection of consumer rental payment information as part of its multifamily manufactured home community business.
+By the end of 2022, we successfully recruited and enrolled 21,956 units across 119 properties owned by two MHC operators.

-Year Target and Implementation Steps Evaluation Area 2022 Conduct research and market outreach to evaluate the viability and effectiveness of having manufactured housing community owners and operators report rental payment data to credit bureaus through third-party technology vendors.
-Outreach Develop and implement an outreach strategy aimed at identifying and selecting external partner(s) who are well-positioned to expand access to credit-building services for manufactured housing community residents, based upon familiarity with MHC operating models and tailored technological product offerings for MHC community operators.
-Establish partnership with third-party technology vendor to create a proactive working relationship and position the pilot for launch.
-Research and develop an implementation strategy with 1 - 2 vendors and 1 - 2 MHC owners targeting a sample group of properties to participate, identifying incentives needed to entice participation.
-Launch rental payment reporting pilot by end of Q4.
-2023 Assess the viability of expanding the pilot initiative to new vendors and/or new MHC properties, based upon quantitative and qualitative findings.
-Outreach Assess the impact of the pilot, including rates of renter and landlord usage of rent reporting, number of credit scores established, magnitude of credit score improvement for participants, and any other metrics identified through research and pilot phase.
-If feasible, design an enhanced rent reporting program for MHCs by Q4, based upon research and pilot findings, and assess whether a rent reporting program for MHCs could become a standard product offering.
+2022 Conduct research and market outreach to evaluate the viability and effectiveness of having manufactured housing community owners and operators report rental payment data to credit bureaus through third-party technology vendors.

+- Develop and implement an outreach strategy aimed at identifying and selecting external partner(s) who are well-positioned to expand access to credit-building services for manufactured housing community residents, based upon familiarity with MHC operating models and tailored technological product offerings for MHC community operators. - Establish partnership with third-party technology vendor to create a proactive working relationship and position the pilot for launch. - Research and develop an implementation strategy with 1 2 vendors and 1 - 2 MHC owners targeting a sample group of properties to participate, identifying incentives needed to entice participation. - Launch rental payment reporting pilot by end of Q4. - Assess the viability of expanding the pilot initiative to new vendors and/or new MHC properties, based upon quantitative and qualitative findings.

+- Assess the impact of the pilot, including rates of renter and landlord usage of rent reporting, number of credit scores established, magnitude of credit score improvement for participants, and any other metrics identified through research and pilot phase. - If feasible, design an enhanced rent reporting program for MHCs by Q4, based upon research and pilot findings, and assess whether a rent reporting program for MHCs could become a standard product offering. - 2024 Develop and implement additional engagement tactics designed to promote adoption of rental payment reporting services amongst MHC property owners, necessarily considering the following: